mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 As we can see, it is essential not to allow such truncating conversions to happen implicitly, and a good physical quantities and units library should fail at compile-time in case an user makes such a mistake.

+The same conversion utilities are also available for quantity points described in the next chapter.

+In some cases there is also a need to change both a unit and a representation type in one step.
+This is why the library also exposes the following functions:

+- `value_cast<Unit, Representation>(Quantity)`,
+- `value_cast<Unit, Representation>(QuantityPoint)`.

+Exposing such functions:

+- makes the code easier to write, understand, and maintain compared to nesting two independent function calls,
+- allows the library to try to order those operations in the best way to prevent data truncation or overflow.

+Additionally, in cases where users have typedefs for their quantity or quantity point types, the following two functions are provided to save unnecessary typing to obtain the contents of respective types:

+- `value_cast<Quantity>(Quantity)`,
+- `value_cast<QuantityPoint>(QuantityPoint)`.

+The above functions are constrained to accept destination types that have exactly the same quantity specification as the source function argument.
+This means that in case quantity specifications do not match, explicit `quantity_cast` should be used first.

 ### Safety introduced by the affine space abstractions